ianhellstrom/zoose/README.md

 # How to use?

-Execute `./zoose.sh`, which launches both a Jupyter notebooks session.
+Execute `./zoose.sh`, which launches a Jupyter notebooks session.
 Please use the link from the command line to access it, as it requires a token.

 If you do not want to `git clone` the repo, you can use the public Docker image: